tailscale/tailscale/api.md

 This endpoint works in one of two modes:

-1. with a request body that's a JSON array, the body is interpreted as ACL tests to run against the domain's current ACLs.
+1. with a request body that's a JSON array, the body is interpreted as ACL tests to run against the tailnet's current ACLs.
 2. with a request body that's a JSON object, the body is interpreted as a hypothetical new JSON (HuJSON) body with new ACLs, including any tests.

 In either case, this endpoint does not modify the ACL in any way.